sora-xor/sora-docs/src/vxor.md

 ## Key Features:

 - A vesting Mechanism with Buy-Back-and-Burn: The VXOR mechanism uses 99% of the daily remint of XOR to buy back and burn VXOR, reducing supply and increasing value for vested participants.
 This mechanism essentially acts as a vesting tool to reward long-term holders.
-- Encouraging Economic Expansion: Weekly calculations of the general price trend for XOR influence VXOR rewards.
-A positive trend results in additional VXOR being given to VXOR stakers and XOR-VXOR LP (Liquidity Provider) farmers.
-This mechanism is designed to align rewards with the growth in XOR’s market performance, encouraging builders and XOR-using countries to support SORA’s token economy actively.
+- Economic Expansion Encouragement: Weekly calculations of the general price trend for XOR influence VXOR rewards.
+A positive trend results in additional VXOR being given to VXOR stakers and XOR-VXOR LP farmers.
+This mechanism is designed to align rewards with the growth in XOR’s market performance, encouraging builders and XOR-using countries to actively support SORA’s token economy.
 - Support for SORAized Countries: Beyond individual builders, SORAized countries—nations that integrate XOR into their economies—can also receive VXOR through on-chain governance to bolster their economic expansion.
 The aim is to apply economic principles (ΔMV = ΔPY) to support increased purchasing power and economic growth in XOR-using regions.
 - Sustainable XOR Supply Reduction: VXOR’s integration into SORA’s “v3 tokenomics” continues the gradual reduction in XOR supply, promoting a stable and long-term growth strategy for the SORA ecosystem.